-Chair Danforth called for any corrections or additions to the minutes from the October 22, 2020 meeting.
-Commissioner Hasenbank moved to approve the minutes as written.
+Chair Danforth called for any corrections or additions to the minutes from the November 19, 2020 meeting.
+Ms. Cimmiyotti identified four grammatical errors to be corrected.
+Commissioner Hasenbank moved to approve the minutes with noted corrections.
 Commissioner Green seconded the motion.
 Motion carried by consensus.